-Elder Care Starter Kits: Three Ready-to-Shop Lists
+Elder Care Starter Kits: Budget, Standard, and Premium

 When a parent starts needing help, the shopping list arrives all at once: grab bars, pill organizers, alarms, a shower chair, and a dozen products you have never had a reason to compare.
 These three kits do the comparison work for you.
 Each one is a complete, ready-to-shop list with current prices and a running total, built from the same products featured across our in-depth product guides.